 Cofounder, The Centre for Mindfulness Studies

-“I really am very interested in system change because that has the greatest impact for a lot of people,” Anganco says.
+“I really am very interested in system change because that has the greatest impact for a lot of people,” Angangco says.
 She’s retired from the Centre she cofounded, serving now on its board.
 Now she’s involved in a project in the Philippines, providing mindfulness training through schools and universities.
-“The global mental health field is making innovations in areas that would be anathema or would not be acceptable within the western setting where we’re up against established order and established ways of thinking,” Anganco says.
+“The global mental health field is making innovations in areas that would be anathema or would not be acceptable within the western setting where we’re up against established order and established ways of thinking,” Angangco says.

 “What’s really important is to change the very fundamentals of our values, and our beliefs about each other.”

 The three-year pilot project in the Philippines is simple in its concept.
 “Right now we have a program that’s training frontline workers to do both preventive and treatment work with marginalized youth.
 And we’re hoping to get another grant for working with the youth themselves, to train those that are interested, to be peer-support workers.”

 Angangco knows that though the pace of change will be slow, it will come—and it will come from the bottom up.
 “What’s really important is to change the very fundamentals of our values, and our beliefs about each other.
 It’s serious work and it needs to get done.” says Angangco.
 “We need leadership at the top as well as grassroots movements at the bottom.”

 Cheryl Jones became an expert at using mindfulness to navigate difficult times out of sheer necessity.
 She was in a marriage with a spouse who was “a stressful person” when she read Wherever You Go, There You Are by Jon Kabat-Zinn.
 “I lit up like a Christmas tree.
 It just resonated with me at such a core level.”